-The embedded platform creation process is described in Creating Embedded Platforms in Vitis in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1416)(UG1416).
+The embedded platform creation process is described in Creating Embedded Platforms in Vitis in the Vitis Unified Software Platform Documentation: Application Acceleration Development (UG1393).
 This chapter covers the functionality available in Vivado to complete the hardware portion of the platform.